There is no content to display.

 - Darkening or deep decay of the gums

-The endodontist uses various tools to remove the pulp, cleans and shapes the interior of the now-empty root canal, then fills the space and seals it.
+The dentist uses various tools to remove the pulp, clean and shape the interior of the now-empty root canal, and then fill the space and seal it.

 Root Canal Treatment Process in Northmead